Our annual Bardic Supper was held in the Westburn Church halls, Nelson Street, Greenock on February 18th.

-On this occasion, Frances will give an illustrated talk on Màiri nighean Alasdair Ruaidh.
+On this occasion, Frances gave an illustrated talk on Màiri nighean Alasdair Ruaidh.
 Màiri was born at Rodel in Harris, a daughter of “Red” Alasdair Macleod, and through him connected with the chiefs of the Macleods.
 Most of her life was spent at Dunvegan on Skye, home of the clan chief, but at one point she was exiled to Mull by her chief, some say for being too profuse in her praise of one of his relatives (in “Luinneag MhicLeòid”) !

 She was later recalled to Dunvegan and died there in 1674.